ypsitau/picozero-debugprobe/README.md

 ## Usage

-When the board is connected the USB port, the onboard LED will light up in red, indicating that the debug probe is ready.
+When the board is connected to the USB port, the onboard LED will light up in red, indicating that the debug probe is ready.

 ![usage-ready](images/usage-ready.png)